"It's the chief's son!"

 "Girls, he is fine."

 Bella thought that she could suffocate under the weight of all the attention.
 She could feel every pair of eyes on her like needles.
 The need to give in to her professional instincts was crawling on her skin like a million of little ants.
-Her trained ears picked up every single voice within her ten meter perimeter, quickly convincing her that Forks would be a nosy town.
+Her trained ears picked up on a lot more than normal people's do.
+While it could be useful, at times like this, it could also be a nuisance.

 She fleeted a glance at Luna.
 She looked perfectly relaxed.